invictus-integration/docs-ifa/framework/timesequencer.md

 ### WaitForExecution

-WaitForExecution is used by the Webhook action in a LogicApp.
-This function will determine if processing should continue, stop or wait.
+WaitForExecution should be used by a Webhook action in a LogicApp.
+This function will queue your request and check if processing should continue, stop or wait.
 This is determined by checking if a current request with the SameSequence name is already being processed.
+The logic will skip the request and return a Stopped result if it finds a more recent request queued in the database.

 POST Request Object: